rsrealtime/mr-victoria/README.md

 11. Deploy.

 ### Known issues
-- You need approx. 35GB free HD space for the toolchain
-- Windows 10 is required (Win 7 is not working, Win 8 might work).
-- You should use Visual Studio 2017
 - If you have trouble connecting to the HoloLens via USB, try to ...
   - do a factory reset on the HoloLens
   - install `Windows IP Over USB-x86_en-us.exe`

-## Use
+## Use (Hololens)
 When deployed to the HoloLens, open the App by clicking the Icon.
-The application uses voice commands, so you have to accept the microphone use requesten in the pop-up dialogue.
+The application uses voice commands, so you have to accept the microphone use requested in the pop-up dialogue.
 The application starts in configuration mode.
-Air-Tap the Victoria mesh and map it to the reals statue in the DHM.
+Air-Tap the Victoria mesh and map it to the real statue in the DHM.
 You can use the configuration menu on the right to translate, scale and rotate the statue.
 To start one of the conditions you say "Start alpha!" for the guided condition, "Start bravo!" for the un-guided condition and "Start charly!" for the mixed initiative version.
 The experience will start as soon as your gaze is on the statue.
 To abort the tour say "Cancel Tour!".
 To go back to the configuration environment say "Admin Mode!".
 All three tours can also be started by Air-Tap on one of the letters A, B or C.
 The application is automatically recording a 6 DOF coordinate list in a speed of 20 samples per second.
 The logfile can be accessed via Hololens Device Portal in the application folder.

+## Use (Unity)
+When testing the application in Unity, voice commands can be startet via number keys.
+The '1' key will start the guided mode, '2' Un-guided, and '3' mixed initiative mode.
+To avoid waiting times during content play the 'q' key can be pressed to allow premature content selection.
+However, guide formats can also be selected via 'configuration menu' buttons 'A', 'B', 'C' similar to the use when deployed on HoloLens.

 ## Acknowledgment
 Prof. Dr. rer. nat.
 Claudia Müller-Birn (FU-Berlin)<br>
-Kartin Glinka (museum 4.0)<br>
+Dr. Patrick Tobias Fischer (FU-Berlin)<br>
+Katrin Glinka (museum4punkt0)<br>
-Dr. Silke Krohn (museum 4.0)<br>
+Dr. Silke Krohn (museum4punkt0)<br>
-Thomas Mann (framefield)<br>
+Thomas Mann (Framefield GmbH)<br>
-Dominik Ganghofer (framefield)<br>
+Dominik Ganghofer (Framefield GmbH)<br>

+## License
+This application is licensed under MIT License (/LICENSE))<br>
+HoloToolkit is licensed under the MIT License (/Assets/vendor/HoloToolkit/License.txt)